 A clear example of this comes from something that you may have been wondering about.
 A typical ERB is a few semitones, when expressed in musical jargon (remember that a semitone is a frequency ratio of about 6%).
 Music as we understand it would hardly be possible if we could not distinguish two sounds a semitone apart!
 In fact, our ability to discriminate pitch between two steady periodic sounds with different periods is far more acute than the ERB.

 This acuity of pitch perception is usually expressed in terms of cents: a cent is a hundredth of an equal-tempered semitone, so 1 cent corresponds to a frequency ratio of about 0.06%.
 Well, we cannot discern a difference as small as 1 cent, but under the best conditions people can discern pitches about 5 cents different.
+(Strictly, I am speaking rather loosely here: what I mean is “people can discern a pitch difference between two frequencies differing by about 5 cents”.)
 This value is (approximately) the threshold for pitch discrimination when two sounds are heard one after another.
 If the two sounds are heard simultaneously, we may be even more acute to “out-of-tuneness”, because the phenomenon of beats comes into play again.
 So when you are tuning your violin, or playing or singing in an ensemble, you need to get pitches remarkably accurate, as all musicians (and parents of budding musicians) know only too well.

 Roy D. Patterson; “Auditory filter shapes derived from noise stimuli”, Journal of the Acoustical Society of America 59, 640–654 (1976).